13 Amazing Tricks for Saving Money at the Grocery Store, According to Employees

 Have you ever browsed Trader Joe's aisles and found something intriguing, but you didn't want to buy it, just in case you didn't like it?
 What if we told you that you could try it—simply by asking?
 As the marketing director for Trader Joe's shared on their 'Inside TJs' podcast, the majority of stores will honor your request at the sample station, so you don't have to waste food—or cash.

 No matter where you shop, consider asking the deli, bakery, or prepared-food sections if they have any open containers of products you're interested in buying.
 Chances are high that if they have them, they'll give you a nibble.
+(Just know that you may not be able to sample food during the pandemic.)

 Don't be tempted by a sale.